luapower/xlsxwriter/xlsxwriter/faq.md

-### Q. Can XlsxWriter use an existing Excel file as a template?
+### Can XlsxWriter use an existing Excel file as a template?

 No. Xlsxwriter is designed only as a file *writer*.
 It cannot read or modify an existing Excel file.

-### Q. Why do my formulas show a zero result in some, non-Excel applications?
+### Why do my formulas show a zero result in some, non-Excel applications?

 Due to wide range of possible formulas and interdependencies between them `xlsxwriter` doesn\'t, and realistically cannot, calculate the